Skip to content

 Companies are using more automation, instant payment methods, and integrated digital solutions for faster payroll processing.
 Businesses offer real-time payment options to employees to access their earned wages more consistently.

-Businesses integrate with HR, benefits, and time-tracking platforms for smooth flow of information, and also to reduce manual data entry errors.
-They use user-friendly payroll software interfaces to make the payroll process easier for both employers and employees.
-57.57% of employers don’t use any tools to help employees understand their payslips, according to “Payslip Statistics Survey Report 2024” by the CIPP (Chartered Institute of Payroll Professionals).
+Businesses integrate with HR, benefits, and time-tracking platforms for smooth flow of information and to reduce manual data entry errors.
+They use user-friendly payroll software to make the payroll process easier for both employers and employees.
+57.57% of employers don't use any tools to help employees understand their payslips, according to "Payslip Statistics Survey Report 2024" by the CIPP (Chartered Institute of Payroll Professionals).

 4. System integrations